Joanna Klink

-Joanna Klink is an American poet.
-She was born in Iowa City, Iowa.
-She received an M.F.A. in Poetry from the Iowa Writers' Workshop and a Ph.D. in Humanities from Johns Hopkins University.
-She was the Briggs-Copeland Poet at Harvard University and for many years taught in the Creative Writing Program at The University of Montana.
+Joanna Klink is an American poet born in Iowa City, Iowa.
+She received an M.F.A. in Poetry from the Iowa Writers' Workshop and a Ph.D. in Humanities from Johns Hopkins University, and was the Briggs-Copeland Poet at Harvard University and for many years taught in the Creative Writing Program at The University of Montana.
 She currently teaches at UT Austin's Michener Center for Writers.
-Her most recent book, The Nightfields, was published July 7, 2020 by Penguin Books.
+Her most recent book, The Nightfields, was published July 7, 2020 by Penguin.